millerk22/emc2-labs/EMC2-Labs-Winter/bst.rst

 Balancing Trees
 ---------------

-Once it is know that a tree is unbalanced, trees are rebalanced with algorithms like AVL (Adelson-Velsky and Landis, the names of its creators), or Red-Black Trees.
+Once it is known that a tree is unbalanced, trees are rebalanced with algorithms like AVL (Adelson-Velsky and Landis, the names of its creators), or Red-Black Trees.

 .. image:: _static/figures/thanos.png
     :align: center